jreakin/ffe-investigation/ffe-investigation-site/docs/sections/Key Information from the PIR.md

 4. **Questionable Use of Resources**: The superintendent's time and attention were diverted to minor tasks, potentially at the expense of more critical district-wide responsibilities.
 5. **Procedural Irregularities**: The deviation from standard administrative practices raises questions about the motivation behind such intense scrutiny and its impact on the investigation's integrity.

+!!! danger "Summary"
 	This pattern of micromanagement by Dr. Hatton reveals a concerning level of personal involvement in the FFE investigation, potentially compromising its objectivity and fairness.
 It also suggests a breakdown in trust and normal administrative procedures within the school district during this period.

 ---